libxsmm/libxsmm/README.md

 =======
 Library for small matrix-matrix multiplications targeting Intel Architecture (x86).
 This initial version of the library is targeting the Intel Xeon Phi coprocessor (an instance of the Intel Many Integrated Core Architecture "MIC") particularly using KNC intrinsic functions.

 The code can be compiled to native code which is also usable in an offloaded code section (via a FORTRAN directive or a C/C++ pragma).
-The prerequisite for offloading the code is to compile it to position-independent code (PIC) even when building a static library.
+The prerequisite for offloading the code is to compile it to position-independent (PIC) code even when building a static library.

+Performance: the presented code is by no means "optimal" or "best-performing"; it just uses Intrinsic functions.
+In fact, a well-optimizing compiler may produce better performing code.

 INSTRUCTIONS
 ============